Table of Contents

-Standard delivery is usually the cheapest shipping option for both online stores and their customers.
+Standard delivery services are usually the cheapest shipping option for both online stores and their customers.
 Depending on the fulfillment provider and carrier used, standard shipping within the US means between three and seven business days from the time the order is dispatched to the time it arrives on the customer’s doorstep.

-Some companies boast two-day delivery as their standard, while others make it clear that standard delivery means you’ll need to wait a little while to receive your order.
+Some shipping companies boast two-day delivery as their standard, while others make it clear that standard delivery means you’ll need to wait a little while to receive your order.
 Stores in the latter category generally offer an expedited delivery alternative, such as 2-day or next-day delivery, for customers who need their orders sooner.

 It’s important to note that most retailers count shipping time based on when the order is shipped, not when it’s placed.
 This means that if an order is placed with 2-day shipping selected, those 2 days don’t necessarily include order processing time — especially if that time falls on a weekend or holiday.

-Expedited shipping vs. express shipping
+Expedited shipping services vs. express shipping

 Depending on the retailer and carriers involved, expedited shipping and express shipping can have a variety of meanings or used interchangeably.
 In general, when both express and expedited shipping options are offered, express shipping is faster, often meaning 2-day or next-day delivery, while expedited just means “faster than standard.”

 For some retailers, expedited orders are considered premium shipping options, shipped with a 2- or next-day turnaround time, while for others, 2-day delivery is standard.
 Like all shipping options, the way these terms are positioned varies from store to store.